spoddutur/spark-notes/spark_memory_management.md

 ## Task Memory Management
 Task is the smallest unit of execution that operates on a partition in our dataset.
-Its basically the threads that run within the Executor JVM of a Worker node to do the needed computation per partition of our data.
+Tasks are the basically the threads that run within the Executor JVM of a Worker node to do the needed computation per partition of our data.
 Given that Spark is an in-memory processing engine, all of the computation that a task does happens in-memory.
 So, let's try to understand Task Memory Management...

 We'll section Task memory management into 3 parts to understand this topic better:
 - **1. What are the memory needs of a task?**